OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 Polysemy analysis:

+ * There are 13089 polysemous name-strings.
+Most (11375) are 2-way.
- * could we classify the polysemies?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
+ * Could we classify the polysemies?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
      * sibling, cousin, parent/child, within code, between codes
      * how many inherited from source taxonomy, as opposed to created?
      * could be created via skeleton separation